Apollo Ghosts

 Apollo Ghosts is a Canadian indie rock Jangle-punk band formed in Nanaimo in 2009 and based in Vancouver, British Columbia.
 The original band was singer and guitarist Adrian Teacher, bassist Jason Oliver, and drummer Amanda Panda.
 Jarrett K (Jarrett Samson) later joined on Bass and Jason Oliver moved to second guitar.
-They reunited on January 20, 2019, with members Teacher, Panda, Robbie Nall and Luke N.
+They reunited on January 20, 2019, with Teacher, Panda, Robbie Nall, and Luke N.

 History

 The group released their first album, Hastings Sunrise, in 2009.
 That year, they also released the five-track EP Forgotten Triangle.

 They followed up with Mount Benson in 2010.
 The latter album was a long-listed nominee for the 2010 Polaris Music Prize.
 Also in 2010, they contributed seven songs to Cedar Street, a 13-track split with Divine Prophet and Thee Ahs.
 They released a two-track EP with the band Role Mach and, in 2011, the five-track EP Money Has No Heart.
 The four-track For What They Do, They Do was also released in 2011.
 Apollo Ghost's third album, Landmark, was released in May, 2012 on You've Changed Records.